How to Beat Nakamoto in the Race: Model

+\dg{In Fig.~\ref{fig:blocks_feature}, chain~7 confirms block~1 at depth~4, even though block~7 is nonpublic.
+At the same time, chain~8 confirms block~2 at depth 3, even though chain~8 is not the longest.}

-\begin{Def}[safety violation] If there ever exist times $t>0$ and $t'\ge t>0$, when one $t$-credible chain confirms block~$c$ and another $t'$-credible chain confirms a different block on the same height, $h_c$, we say the safety of height $h_c$ is violated, or a safety violation occurs at height $h_c$ at time $t'$. \end{Def}
+\begin{Def}[safety violation] If there ever exist times $t>0$ and \dg{$t'\ge t$}, when one $t$-credible chain confirms block~$c$ and another $t'$-credible chain confirms a different block at the same height, $h_c$, we say the safety of height $h_c$ is violated, or a safety violation occurs at height $h_c$ at time $t'$. \end{Def}

-Evidently, a longest chain in a node's view must be credible (Definition~\ref{def:confirmation}).
-For example, in Fig.~\ref{fig:blocks_feature}, with $k = 3$, block~2 is committed via a $t_8$-credible chain, chain~8, as two blocks are mined on top of it within chain~8, which is a longest chain visible to an honest node.
-However, block~2 is absent from the subsequent $t_9$-credible chain (chain~9), where $t_9>t_8$, resulting in a safety violation at height~1.
+\dg{In Fig.~\ref{fig:blocks_feature}, only block~1 is 5-confirmed by $t_{10}$, thus there is no violation yet under a 5-confirmation rule.
+However, if a 4-confirmation rule is adopted instead, then block~7 confirms block~1 at $t_7$ and block~10 confirms block~2 at $t_{10}$, causing a violation at height~1.}

-\begin{Def}[arrival processes] Let $H_t$ (resp.\ $A_t$) denote the number of honest (resp.\ adversarial) arrivals during $(0,t]$.
-Then $(H_t)_{t>0}$ and $(A_t)_{t>0}$ are independent Poisson point processes with rates $h$ and $a$, respectively.
+\begin{Def}[arrival processes] Let $H_t$ (resp.\ $A_t$) denote the number of honest (resp.\ adversarial) arrivals during $(0,t]$. \dg{Let} $(H_t)_{t>0}$ and $(A_t)_{t>0}$ \dg{be} independent Poisson point processes with rates $h$ and $a$, respectively.
 An honest arrival at $t$ corresponds to the mining of an H-block at $t$.
 An adversarial arrival corresponds to the mining of an A-block. \end{Def}

 Since time is modeled as a continuum, the probability of two or more arrivals ever occurring at exactly the same instant is zero; hence we assume that no two blocks arrive simultaneously at any point in time.
 Indeed, the continuous-time model avoids an artifact inherent in discrete-time models, where multiple arrivals may occur within the same time slot, regardless of its brevity.